Amjad Hossain (politician, born 1924)

-Amjad Hossain (আমজাদ হোসেন; 1924–1971) was a Bangladeshi statesman and Freedom Fighter.
+Amjad Hossain (আমজাদ হোসেন; 1924–1971) was a Bangladeshi statesman and freedom fighter.

 Amjad Hossain is regarded as one of the influential and political figures in Pabna during Liberation War of Bangladesh in 1971, due to his leadership and organizing capability, he united the various political and civil forces of Bangladeshi nationalism in 1971.

 Early life

 Amjad Hossain was born in 1924 at Charsadirajpur under PS Kumarkhali District Kushtia, Later his father Sheikh Rafiq Uddin and mother Parijan Nessa permanently settled at Nurpur of Pabna town.

 Education

 Amjad Hossain started his education from Madrasa.
 Later he admitted to Pabna Zilla School.
 He completed his secondary education from Rangpur Carmichael College.
-Later he went Maulana Azad College, Kolkata and completed his Graduation.
+Later he graduated from Maulana Azad College, Kolkata.